Evaluating Complex Queries on Streaming Graphs: Experimental Analysis

 \subsubsection{Datasets}

-\textbf{Stackoverflow} (SO) is a temporal graph of user interactions on this website containing 63M interactions (edges) of 2.2M users (vertices), spanning 8 years \cite{paranjape2017motifs}.
-Each directed edge $(u,v)$ with timestamp $t$ denotes an interaction: (i) user $u$ answered user $v$'s questions at time $t$, (ii) $u$ commented on $v$'s question, or (iii) comment at time $t$.
-SO is more homogeneous and more cyclic than other graphs we use as it contains only a single type of vertex and 3 different edge labels.
-Its highly dense and cyclic nature causes a high number of intermediate results and resulting paths; so it is the most challenging one for the proposed algorithms.
+We use \textbf{Stackoverflow} (SO) and \textbf{LDBC SNB} (SNB) graphs for our experimental analysis; these are publicly available, large-scale graphs with labelled and timestamped edges on which persistent queries with complex graph patterns can be formulated.
+SO is a temporal graph of user interactions on the stackoverflow website containing 63M interactions (edges) of 2.2M users (vertices), spanning 8 years \cite{paranjape2017motifs}, and SNB is a synthetic social network graph that simulates the interactions of an online social network \cite{sigmod15_erling:2015}.
+We extract the update stream of the LDBC workload that contains 8 different types of interactions, and we use \textsf{ replyOf}, \textsf{ hasCreator} and \textsf{ likes} edges between users and posts, and \textsf{ knows} edges between users.
+We use a scale factor of 10 with 7.2M users and posts (vertices) and 40M user interactions (edges).
+SO contains only a single type of vertex and 3 different edge labels, and its cyclic nature causes a high number of intermediate results and resulting paths; so it is the most challenging one for the proposed algorithms.
 We set the window size $\mathcal{T}$ to 1 month and the slide interval $\beta$ to 1 day unless specified otherwise.

-\textbf{LDBC SNB} is a synthetic social network graph that is designed to simulate real-world interactions in an online social network \cite{sigmod15_erling:2015}.
-We extract the update stream of the LDBC workload, which exhibits 8 different types of interactions.
-We use a scale factor of 10 with approximately 7.2M users and posts (vertices) and 40M user interactions (edges).
-In our experiments, we use \textsf{replyOf}, \textsf{hasCreator} and \textsf{likes} edges between users and posts, and \textsf{knows} edges between users.
-LDBC update stream spans 3.5 months of user activity and we set $|W| = 1$ month and $\beta = 1$ day unless specified otherwise.